balena-io/docs/troubleshooting/ucm-imx93.md

 Line endings differ between Windows and the Unix-y world (they used to be different again for Mac but not for many years), which can result in issues.
 E.g. a user seeing something like:
 /usr/src/app/run.sh: line 2: $'\r': command not found

 To resolve this, you will need to configure git to automatically convert line endings.
-In order to configure this for Windows have a look here: https://help.github.com/articles/dealing-with-line-endings/#platform-windows.
+In order to configure this for Windows have a look [at this Github article](https://help.github.com/articles/dealing-with-line-endings/#platform-windows).

 ### Device keeps dropping off wifi